makapaka98/mywebsite/collections/_posts/2023-04-03-one-month-in-floripa.md

 ---
 layout: post-3
-title: "One month in Florianopolis, Brazil as a digital nomad"
+title: "I spent one month in Florianopolis, Brazil"
 date: 2023-04-03
 author: "Marta Wacirz"
-categories: ["Travel", "Brazil", "remote work"]
+categories: ["Travel", "Brazil", "remote work", "Florianopolis"]
-description: "A month of remote work in Brazil, Florianopolis"
+description: "If you're looking for some tips on Floripa, this is for you"
-thumbnail: "/assets/images/floripa.png"
+thumbnail: "/assets/images/florianopolis.jpg"
-image: "/assets/images/floripa.png"
+image: "/assets/images/florianopolis.jpg"
 weight: 1
 ---